Getting wet for a good cause

 Combined, the donation will provide 32,000 meals to the local community.

-With summer on the horizon, that will definitely help the Food Care Center provide assistance during the busy months.
+With summer ahead, that will definitely help the Food Care Center provide assistance during the busy months.

 “We’ve already served over 50,000 people this year,” Cockrell said.
 His estimate is to provide more than 250,000 pounds of food per month to those in need.